tinysecurity/SEEDLAB_25/Demo1/readme.md

     This folder contains all of the test code that we used to get to our final system:

-    oldPIcontroller -
+    oldPIcontroller -  This contains our old PID controller from the Mini Project.

-    phi_rho_inner_loop_controller -
+    phi_rho_inner_loop_controller - This contains the files for when we were experimenting with the inner loop to our controller.

-    phi_rho_PI_controller -
+    phi_rho_PI_controller - This contains the files for when we started experimenting with a PI controller instead of a PD controller.

-    phi_rho_step_response_arduino -
+    phi_rho_step_response_arduino - This contains the code used to extract the data from our robot to import into MATLAB for plotting.

-    position_angle_with_old_PI -
+    position_angle_with_old_PI - This contains the files to get the position and angle from our old PI controller.
+This was used for testing our implementations.

 demo1_arduino:

     demo1_arduino.ino - This is the final implementation of Arduino code used to move our robot.
 It uses a PI controller to get feedback on the position of the robot and then make adjustments to correct for any error.
 We are able to set a distance and angle for the robot to travel to.

-    encoder.hpp - This header file
+    encoder.hpp - This header file contains all of the functions that help us read values from the motor encoders.

-    pi_rho_phi.hpp -
+    pi_rho_phi.hpp - this file contains all of the functions and variables needed for our main file.